Board of Directors

 Donna Barulich | Board Member

 Registered Nurse and Case Manager

-Donna has provided nursing and case management services at many of our local medical centers; including Kaiser Redwood City, Sequoia Hospital, Mills-Peninsula Hospital, and San Mateo Medical Center acute care hospital.
-While at SMMC, Donna was exposed to a wide variety of health care experiences, including floor nursing and clinic based services, work in the locked psych unit, discharge planning, and case management.
+Donna has provided nursing and case management services at many of our local medical centers, including Kaiser Redwood City, Sequoia Hospital, Mills-Peninsula Hospital, and San Mateo Medical Center's acute care hospital.
+While at San Mateo Medical Center, Donna was exposed to a wide variety of health care experiences, including floor nursing and clinic based services, work in the locked psych unit, discharge planning, and case management.
 Donna received her RN/ADN from the College of San Mateo.

 Clay Campbell | Board Member

 Clay Campbell retired as a Tax Partner from PWC in 2013, after many years of leading accounts for large global tech companies.
 He has served the past year as the Chairman of the Board for FCS, and was instrumental in leading the Strategic Planning team toward FCS and Caminar's merger.
 He and his wife Nancy have two daughters, one attending college in St. Louis, and the other a Senior at Gunn High School.
 They live in Los Altos Hills, and enjoy travelling, running, biking, hiking and sports.

 Lisa Conover | Board Member

 Manager, Living Progress Global Giving Experiences, Hewlett Packard Enterprise